frePPLe/frepple/contrib/odoo/README.txt

-This directory contains an addon for Odoo v8 that provides a 2-way integration between frePPLe and Odoo.
+This directory contains an addon for Odoo v8 and v9 that provides a 2-way integration between frePPLe and Odoo.
+The addon for v8 is supported, but not actively developed any longer.

 The module adds the following functionality in Odoo: